-of element structure
+Attribute type of element structure is ignored.

-Element relationships
+Element relationships is supported.

 Related information